- Cultural and social differences can make teaching abroad in a new country challenging.

 Expect the unexpected.
 That’s the best advice for moving abroad.
 We prepare as best we can, especially when we're heading overseas to teach abroad.
 You may have already learned the local language and gotten TEFL certified, but there’s often more than meets the eye.
-Finding your feet in a foreign classroom is an adventure, as we’re caught off guard by the more nuanced challenges.
-Fear not!
-Let’s take a peek under the hood of some of the hurdles you might encounter while teaching abroad.
+Finding your feet in a foreign classroom is an adventure especially when you get caught off guard by the more nuanced challenges.
+But don't worry -- we're going to help you prepare by taking a peek at some of the hurdles you might encounter while teaching abroad.

 We expect culture shock when setting up in a new country.
 But adapting to the classroom can be a whole new story.
 That’s because you’re about to step into very specific role - a teacher.
 Every culture has its unspoken rules and little cues that determine normal interactions between students and teachers.
 You most definitely won’t pick up on these right away, but don’t worry.
 By staying aware and observant of your students and other teachers, you’ll begin to see “the bigger picture” of how things run.
 Here’s what to be aware of.